-Retina cell biology of photoreceptor and RPE cells
+Cell biology of normal and disease mechanisms in photoreceptor and RPE cells

 Dr. Williams’ laboratory focuses on the cell biology of photoreceptor and Retinal Pigment Epithelium cells.
 His group is especially interested in cell biological studies of the retina in relation to retinal function and inherited retinal disease.

 Basic science investigations in the laboratory include identifying how proteins and organelles are transported and targeted within the photoreceptor and RPE cells.
-The identification of roles of different motor proteins has advanced the molecular understanding of cellular events, such as disk membrane renewal and associated retinal disease.
+Photoreceptor and RPE cells offer unique perspectives in cell polarization and the underlying mechanisms that are critical for establishing and maintaining this polarization.